 Under Italian law, all public documents originating from outside the EU are considered valid for only six months from the date of issue.
 Therefore, you should make sure that all documents to be submitted to Italian authorities have not been issued more than six months ahead of the marriage.

-STEP 2: Once in Italy
+STEP 2: requirements for US citizens once in Italy

 - Obtain a declaration (Nulla Osta) as required by Italian law.
 A Nulla Osta, Affidavit or “Dichiarazione Giurata” sworn to before an American consular officer commissioned in Italy, literally states that there is no legal impediment to your marriage according to the laws of the U.S. state in which you are a resident.
 You will need to schedule an appointment for a notary service with one of the U.S. Consulates General in Italy or with the U.S. Embassy in Rome to obtain the “Dichiarazione Giurata.”
 We may help you in the local process and snd you a copy of the bilingual sworn statement form by email.
 You may complete the form before your appointment in order to save time, but do not sign it as it must be signed in front of the consular officer.

 - The Nulla Osta is valid for six months and costs about $50.00 or the equivalent in Euro

 - Legalize The Nulla Osta by the Ufficio Legalizzazioni of the Local Prefettura.
 The legalization requires a €16 revenue stamp (marca da bollo) for each document to be authenticated.